 This button displays the [Enter Offset] dialog box.
+For the details, refer to "4 10.3 Setting the offset amount that is input in

 For the details, refer to "4.10.3 Setting the offset amount that is input in the [Enter Offset] dialog as the offset position".